Whether you are hosting a holiday dinner or attending, it’s important to remember proper dinner etiquette to make the evening enjoyable for all.

 Places of Honor

-This one will totally depend on where you are for your holiday meal.
+This piece of holiday dinner etiquette advice will totally depend on where you are for your holiday meal.
 My family has never really done assigned seating at our family meals, but we tend to sit in our family groups.
 We put enough tables together for us all to be at one big table, and typically my mom, dad, sister and her family, and my family and I sit near each other.
 My aunt, uncle, and cousins sit together.
 My grandparents sit together.
 That’s just how it tends to happen and we don’t have any issues.
 We also aren’t very fancy with our meal.

 As a host, if you want your holiday dinner to feel more special, then making little name cards helps bring that feel to the table.
 This can be helpful to also separate people that you know don’t always get along or who shouldn’t be sitting near each other.
 Sitting your uncle who tends to get into heated debates with your grandfather on different ends of the table can help everyone have a more peaceful evening.